I was talking to a friend tonight whose daughter left school in the middle of the day during junior high, and I had to laugh because I did that once.

 That all sounded important at the time.

-But what I remember now is that afternoon, when he let me escape for a day.
+But what I remember at this moment is that sunny afternoon, when he let me escape the regimented schedule of a middle school student, for a few hours.

 Edward Lee Ray Jr., born January 4, 1931, Expatriate – Adventurer, Hedonist and Master of his Universe, passed away quietly on Monday, August 21st, 2000, in Bucerias, Mexico.
 He leaves behind countless friends and acquaintances from the Ellensburg, Spokane and Tacoma/Seattle area where he lived, worked and retired from the Burlington Northern Railroad.
 He is survived by his wife of 12 years, Teresa Moreno-Ray; sister, Arline Schuller of Auburn; step-mother Francis Ray of Auburn; and children Leslie Shamus of Georgia, Richard Ray (Kathleen) of New York, Brian Ray (Ellen) of New Jersey, Diane Rubie (David) of Bremerton, and Cheryl Ray-Morgan of Puyallup; and step-children Maria Teresa, Maria Josephina, Francisco and Carlos, and numerous grandchildren.
 Mr. Ray’s legacy is two generations of fiercely independent and individualistic children and grandchildren who include many unique thinkers and passionate idealists.
 His storytelling and fascination with humanity will be greatly missed by those who knew and loved him.
 A memorial service will be held in Bucerias, Mexico on August 24th, 2000.